km127pl/Refraction/README.md

 To add Refraction to your Discord server, simply follow these steps:

-- Invite the bot to your server using this link: [INSERT INVITE LINK HERE]
+- Invite the bot to your server using [this link](https://refraction.us.to/add?src=readme)
 - Use the `/settings` slash command to configure the bot's settings for your server.
 - Enjoy all the great features that Refraction has to offer!